-&lt;sup>2 Represents the fair value of performance rights granted as remuneration at grant date in accordance with AASB 2 Sharebased Payment and amortised over vesting period.
+2 Represents the fair value of performance rights granted as remuneration at grant date in accordance with AASB 2 Sharebased Payment and amortised over the vesting period.

-&lt;sup>3 Represents the fair values of performance rights due to vest on 30 June 2023, however lapsed due to not meeting performance conditions.
+3 Represents the fair values of performance rights due to vest on 30 June 2024, however lapsed due to not meeting performance conditions.

-&lt;sup>4 Other variable remuneration is composed of relocation costs paid during the 2023 financial year.
+4 Other variable remuneration is composed of a living-awayfrom-home allowance paid to Joshua Fegan during the 2024 financial year.